pinpt/linguist/README.md

 ## License

 Copyright (c) 2017 by PinPT, Inc. All Rights Reserved.
+Licensed under the MIT license.